aiidateam/aiida-website/docs/news/posts/2024-12-13-core-plugins.md

 If you have interactively created such entities via `verdi computer setup` and `verdi code create` by filling in the prompts you are being asked on the command line (which is the route we usually mention in the tutorials), it might be worthwhile to export their configurations from the AiiDA database into YAML files.[^5]
 From these files, new instances can then be created by passing them to the above two commands via the `--config` flag.
 This allows you to re-use the configurations, make and track changes, and follow a Configuration-as-Code (CaC) approach.
 To facilitate this process, we maintain the `aiida-code-registry`[^6] as a collection of such configuration files, which can thus serve as a great way to share existing and start setting up new resources!
-If you don't find the national HPC your are using in the repository, and your configuration is somewhat transferable, feel free to make a PR &mdash; you might help out others!
+If you don't find the national HPC your are using in the repository, and your configuration is somewhat transferable, feel free to make a PR &mdash; like this, you might help others to get started!

 ## Miscellaneous